linuschirchir/Analysing-PostgreSQL-Data-in-R/README.md

 ## Customisation

-Feel free to customize the scripts to suit your needs:
+Feel free to customise the scripts to suit your needs:

 - SQL Queries: Modify the SQL queries in the scripts to retrieve different data or perform more complex operations.
 - Analysis Techniques: Add or change the analysis techniques using other R packages or custom functions.